 As recorded further above, the withdrawal to what were to be the Newfoundland unit's quarters for the next month had begun during the second week of December.
+The unit had been joined by the draft from Rouen - of which Private Collins would have been a soldier had not that afore-mentioned absence on the day of departure from Ayr occurred - on December 12 at Méricourt l'Abbé.

-And it had been on December 12 at Méricourt l'Abbé that Private Butler and his draft had joined the 1st Battalion.
-The retirement was to continue both on foot and by train until Camps-en-Amienois was reached on the 15th day of the month.
+The Battalion's retirement was to continue both on foot and by train until Camps-en-Amienois had been reached on the 15th day of the month.